RobWar-code/AICode/README.md

 facility to interbreed.
 Such batches are a bit like "islands" in the natural world.

+To select between parallel and serial modes of operation, set the processMode property in AICodeConfig.js

 ##### Code Distribution
 The most basic set of tests looks at distribution and frequency of occurence of instructions in the entity set of instructions,